-Torture is used by China as a weapon against dissent, creating a climate of fear.
+Torture is an everyday reality in Tibet.
+Used by China as a weapon against dissent, creating a climate of fear.

-Our findings show that torture, abuse and degradation of Tibetan political prisoners continue in Chinese-occupied Tibet and that prisoners continue to be killed by torture and convicted as a result of confessions obtained by torture.
+Our findings show that torture, abuse and degradation of Tibetan political prisoners continue in Chinese-occupied Tibet and that prisoners continue to be killed from torture and convicted as a result of confessions obtained by torture.

-The techniques of torture
+The Techniques of Torture

 Prisoners are also subjected to cruel and degrading treatment.
 Several former prisoners reported being denied food and water, with one recalling that he and his fellow detainees had to drink water from a toilet.
 Prisoners have also been denied blankets and mattresses, despite the cold weather, or made to sit outside in freezing cold water.
-Access to political prisoners is tightly restricted, with access to doctors and lawyers regularly denied and family members regularly unaware of where the detainee is being held.
+Access to political prisoners is tightly restricted, with access to doctors and lawyers regularly denied and family members are often unaware of where the detainee is being held.

-Deaths and disappearances
+Deaths and Disappearances

 Being detained in Tibet can be like disappearing from the face of the earth.
 Tibetans are often imprisoned after unfair trials and authorities do not provide information about why they have been arrested and where they are.
 Family members often do not know that their relatives have been detained, and those that do find out are not permitted to visit the prison.

-Torture and the law in China
+Torture and the Law

 Torture is also forbidden under Chinese law.
 China’s Criminal Procedure Law sets out a clear prohibition on the use of torture and Article 18 of this law explicitly describes torture as a “crime” that should be investigated.